 Although a large percentage of people in the industrialized world now carry a high-powered computer in their pockets at all times, spontaneous collaboration using these ubiquitous mobile devices is still difficult.
-We seek to explore new ways to share, explore and interact with data without complex and lengthy setup procedures.
+We seek to explore new ways to share, explore, and interact with data without requiring cloud services or complex and lengthy setup procedures.

 Public displays are becoming more and more common, but are usually passive information sources.
 In this project, we developed the Massive Mobile Multiuser (M³) framework to allow simultaneous interaction of multiple persons with public displays through their personal mobile devices.

 ShakeCast is a system for automatic peer-to-peer exchange of contact information between two persons who just shook hands.
 The accelerometer in a smartwatch is used to detect the physical handshake and implicitly triggers a setup-free information transfer between the users' personal smartphones using Bluetooth LE broadcasts.
 An abstract representation of the handshake motion data is used to disambiguate between multiple simultaneous transmissions and to prevent accidental data leakage.